liqd/adhocracy4/docs/embed.md

     -   Add the code to `adhocracy4.onReady()`  TODO: not implemented yet

+-   When including user generated content in django templates, you must always use wagtail's `richtext` filter instead of `safe`.
+This is required to automatically assign the embed target "external" to user generated links.

 ## Challenges

 This is a more or less complete list of the challenges we found while working